Bring Your Own Device (BYOD)

 - Inconsistent network security due to differences in devices’ operating systems

-    - Business and personal use on BYOD device can create risk due to visits to non-secure sites or connecting to unsecured wireless networks
+- Business and personal use on BYOD devices can create risk due to visits to non-secure sites or connections to unsecured wireless networks

 BYOD security best practices include:

 - Using encryption to protect sensitive information

 - Requiring strong passwords for corporate applications and data stores